 Comparing the costs of colleges can be challenging.
 Many experts believe you should never borrow more for college than what you can expect to earn your first year after graduation.
-To ensure you know before you owe, review the Consumer Financial Protection Bureau's (CFPB) Compare Schools to help compare college costs and financial aid offers.
-This can help you and your parents make an informed financial decision.
-Resource: consumerfinance.gov/paying-for-college/compare-financial-aid-and-college-cost/
+To ensure you know before you owe, review the Consumer Financial Protection Bureau's (CFPB) Compare Schools tool and describe how it can help you make an informed financial decision. consumerfinance.gov/paying-for-college/compare-financial-aid-and-college-cost Answers vary; should include reflection on the benefits of comparing college options